-A school counselor's relationships with the teachers in their building is so important for student success.
+A school counselor's relationships with the teachers in their building are so important for student success.
 These ideas from Chelsey, Rebecca, Brandy, and Laura will definitely help you build strong relationships with teachers this year.

 Connecting with Teachers